How to Choose the Best Free SEO Tools for your Business

 Keep in mind that SEO takes time.
 You won’t see improvements by following the tips in this tutorial overnight, so don’t be discouraged if your traffic doesn’t jump through the roof right away.

-And, don’t expect to use this search engine optimization tutorial tips once and then forget about them.
+And don’t expect to use these search engine optimization tutorial tips once and then forget about them.